Eugen Wiedmaier: Life

 Eugen Wiedmaier was born into a working-class family in Zuffenhausen, then just outside Stuttgart to the north.
 He attended school locally and then undertook commercial training.
 He worked for a succession of businesses as a sales representative till 1932.

 He joined the Social Democratic Party (SPD) in 1918, switching almost immediately to the anti-war Independent Social Democratic Party (USPD).
 As the USDP itself broke apart, in 1919 he joined the newly launched Communist Party (KPD), remaining a member at least till the party was outlawed in 1933.
 Wiedmaier was a co-founder of the Free Young Socialists in Württemberg and from 1920 served as secretary of the Württemberg Young Communists (KJD).
-It was also in 1920 that he became a member of the Communist Party's Württemberg regional leadership team (Berzirksleitung).
+It was also in 1920 that he became a member of the Communist Party's Württemberg regional leadership team (Bezirksleitung).

 Wiedmaier relocated to Berlin in 1921, although there are indications that he retained close links with his home region.
-In 1922 he joined the KJD's Berlin-based national leadership team, appointed "Secretary for Anti-militarist Work" ("Sekretär für antimilitaristische Arbeit").
+In 1922 he joined the KJD's Berlin-based national leadership team, appointed "Secretary for Anti-militarist Work" (Sekretär für antimilitaristische Arbeit).

 In 1923, following the French military occupation of the Ruhr the KJD leadership sent him to the region as a party instructor.
-After serving for several months as secretary to the KJD regional leadership team (Berzirksleitung), he was appointed to take responsibility for KJD party instructor activities across the Saar, Palatinate and Württemberg regions.
+After serving for several months as secretary to the KJD regional leadership team (Bezirksleitung), he was appointed to take responsibility for KJD party instructor activities across the Saar, Palatinate and Württemberg regions.

 1923 was also the year in which Eugen Wiedmaier married Maria Siegloch (1896–1977), the daughter of a railway worker and, like Wiedmaier, a communist activist originally from Zuffenhausen.
 She came to the partnership with a son from her first marriage, but there is no mention of any children born from the marriage of Eugen and Maria Wiedmaier.